greengeek/trilium-vscode-dark-theme/README.md

 - Dark theme inspired by MS Visual Studio Code's default dark theme (dark+)
 - Updated fonts to websafe for easy web viewing.
 - Easy to view and modern template.
+- Adjusted spacing and dimmed some of the controls to make it easier to read.

 ## Instructions
 - Create a new note in Trilium notes.